whipowill/ahk-wow-autorotation/README.md

 ## Fishing Mode

-If you press ``Home`` you can switch the auto click into fishing mode and it will change the pixel from red to blue.
+If you press ``Home`` you can switch the auto click into fishing mode.

-You need to be zoomed in on the screen all the way, facing the water, with your fishing skill in the ``1`` slot on your action bar.

-When you see your bobber, hover over the darkest blue part of the bobber feathers and press ``End``, which will mark that color and scan for motion.
+You need to be zoomed in on the water all the way with your fishing rod equipped and your fishing skill in the ``1`` slot on your action bar.
+Hover over the darkest blue part of the bobber feathers and press the ``End``, which will mark that color and scan for motion.

-It won't work perfectly 100% of the time, but it work pretty well.
-This fishing mode will turn off after 15 minutes.
+It doesn't work perfectly, but it works pretty well.
+This mode will turn off after 15 minutes.

 ## External Links